centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-devices-video-appeartv-snmp.md

 ### SNMP Configuration

-The SNMP service must be configured and activated on the host.
-Please refer to the official documentation from the constructor/editor.
+The SNMP agent must be enabled and configured on the resource.
+Please refer to the official documentation from the manufacturer/publisher.
+Your resource may require a list of addresses authorized to query it to be set up.
+Please ensure that the addresses of the Centreon pollers are included in this list.

 ### Network flow